-Listen, Lauren and I know it can be overwhelming and confusing when starting out.
-We were right there looking at our computers sitting in the same seat you are right now.
+We know it can be overwhelming and confusing when starting out.
+Not too long ago, we were right there looking at our computers sitting in the same seat you are right now.

 That’s why we made this little video to get you motivated for what being a full-time blogger can be like…

 For more free blogging tips and tricks from the experts, make sure to subscribe to our Youtube channel.
 Now, scroll back up and get started if you haven’t already! 🙂

 We hope you enjoyed this post on how to start a blog, and we’d be happy to answer any of your questions in the comment section below!